vinicinbgs/my-docs/docs/release-it/index.md

 Circuit Breaker protects your system by avoiding calls out to the troubled integration point.
 Using Timeouts ensures that you can come back from a call out to the troubled point.

+---

+### Heap Memory (pg 52)

+One such hard limit is memory available, particularly in interpreted or managed code languages.
+Excess traffic can stress the memory system in several ways.
+Assume you use memory-based sessions, the session stays resident in memory for a certain length of time after the last request from that user.

+During that dead time, the session still occupies valuable memory.
+Every object you put into the session sits there in memory, tying up precious bytes that could be serving some other user.

+##### Off-Heap Memory, Off-Host Memory

+Another effective way to deal with per-user memory is to farm it out to a dif- ferent process.
+Instead of keeping it inside the heap—that is, inside the address space of your server’s process—move it out to some other process.
+Memcached is a great tool for this.3 It’s essentially an in-memory key-value store that you can put on a different machine or spread across several machines.

+Redis is another popular tool for moving memory out of your process.4 It’s a fast “data structure server” that lives in a space between cache and database.
+Many systems use Redis to hold session data instead of keeping it in memory or in a relational database.

+Any  of  these  approaches  exercise  a  trade-off  between  total  addressable memory  size  and  latency  to  access  it.
+This  notion  of  memory  hierarchy  is ranked  by  size  and  distance.
+Registers  are  fastest  and  closest  to  the  CPU, followed by cache, local memory, disk, tape, and so on.
+On one hand, networks have gotten fast enough that “someone else’s memory” can be faster to access than local disk.
+Your application is better off making a remote call to get a value than reading it from storage.
+On the other hand, local memory is still faster than remote memory.
+There’s no one-size-fits-all answer.